Sprint naar content

 Case Study: Café Fresh – A Local Business Start-Up in Venlo

-This unit introduces students to the core purpose of businesses and the roles of the following disciplines in daily operations:
+This unit helps students understand what businesses are for and explains the roles of different departments in daily work:

 • Finance & Control